Life Span DevelopmentBack to Course Guide

 - Analyzing theories of personality development in early and middle childhood.

-- Discussing development of primary and secondary sex characteristics.
+- Discussing the development of primary and secondary sex characteristics.

 - Discussing adolescent egocentrism.